-NS

-Unintelligible, in a language other than English, off-topic, copied text.
+NS Unintelligible, in a language other than English, off-topic, insufficient evidence (incomplete) or copied text.
 (Off-purpose writing will still receive a score in Conventions.)

-Elaborative techniques may include the use of personal experiences that support the controlling idea.
+\Elaborative techniques may include the use of personal experiences that support the controlling idea.